DC23/workflows/_episodes/02-snakefiles.md

 At this point, it becomes important to see what snakemake is doing behind the scenes.
 What commands is snakemake actually running?
 Snakemake has a special option (`-p`), that prints every command it is about to run.
-Additionally, we can also perform a dry run with `-n`.
-A dry run does nothing, and simply prints out commands instead of actually executing them.
+Additionally, we can also perform a dry run with `-n` or `--dry-run`.
+A dry run does not run any rules.
+But it does check that all the targets you have requested are buildable.
 Very useful for debugging!

+Whenever you edit your Snakefile, you should perform a dry-run with `snakemake clean && snakemake -n` or `snakemake clean && snakemake --dry-run` immediately afterwards.
+This will check for errors and make sure that the workflow is able to run.
+The clean is required to force the dry-run to test the entire workflow.

+The most common source of errors is a mismatch in filenames (Snakemake doesn't know how to produce a particular output file) - `snakemake -n` will catch this as long as the troublesome output files haven't already been made, and the `snakemake clean` should take care of that.

 ~~~
 snakemake clean